bimaasuperconnector/bimaasuperconnector.github.io/README.md

-# SuperConnector
+# BIM Superconnector

 🚧 **Under Development**

-SuperConnector is currently under active development and is expected to reach the **Proof of Concept (PoC) stage within approximately one month**.
+SuperConnector is currently under active development and is expected to reach the **Proof of Concept (PoC) stage by End of November 2026**.

 The project is being developed by a **BIM alumnus**, with the goal of creating a useful platform for connecting and engaging the BIM alumni community.